Your Brain In Love: Dopamine, Oxytocin, And More

 Your brain in love: Dopamine

-Human brains are generally triggered to reward us with pleasure via the hormone dopamine.
-In simple terms, dopamine makes us feel good.
-It engages the emotional systems and nucleus accumbens when we do things that preserve our own lives or promote the well-being of the species.
+Dopamine engages emotional systems and brain regions such as the nucleus accumbens when we do things that preserve our own lives or promote the well-being of the species.
 These activities may include eating certain foods, having sex, or participating in social interaction.
 Using social media may result in the release of dopamine, as well.

 You may experience a burst of dopamine during sex, which is part of what can make it so enjoyable.
 Dopamine is often associated with both attraction and romantic relationships, which is why a loving relationship (especially in the early stages) may feel exciting, fun, and joyful.